 Travis Brown is a research biologist at WEST.
-He has over 14 years of experience as a wildlife technician, researcher, or biologist.
-His B.S. is in Wildlife Biology from Murray State University in western Kentucky, and he spent most of his undergraduate career studying small mammals and parasite ecology.
-His M.S. is also from Murray, and his thesis work centered around the effect of stream channelization and restoration on riparian communities of plants and mammals.
+He has over 14 years of experience as a wildlife technician, researcher, and biologist.
+Travis received a B.S. in Wildlife Biology from Murray State University and spent most of his undergraduate career studying small mammals and parasite ecology.
+Travis’ M.S. is also from Murray, and his thesis work centered around the effect of stream channelization and restoration on riparian communities of plants and mammals.
 He has received formal training and/or certification in freshwater mussel sampling and identification, analysis of bat call data, and wetland delineation.

 Travis is experienced in a wide range of environmental consultation issues, including compliance with the Endangered Species Act, the Clean Water Act, and numerous state environmental laws.
 He has worked in areas ranging from Montana to Connecticut and south to North Carolina, but his experience is centered in the Midwest and Southeast.
 He has managed large-scale bat surveys related to pipelines, wind developments, and military bases, as well as multidisciplinary pre-construction wildlife surveys for wind energy developments.